TimThuering/N-Body-Simulation/README.md

 For further details, please refer to the [Open SYCL documentation](https://github.com/OpenSYCL/OpenSYCL/blob/develop/doc/using-hipsycl.md).

 ### Building the project with DPC++
+DPC++ is supported with the CUDA backend.
+AMD GPUs are only supported with DPC++ when using the naive algorithm.

 The following commands build the project with DPC++ for CUDA.